As a Cook, You’ve Got 99 Problems, and Your Chef Shoes Don’t Need To Be One. Here’s Our Guide on Chef Shoes That Don’t Suck.

 All the same design features –non-slip, easy to clean, comfort support – but executed with excellent forethought towards performance on a 24/7 level.
 The Naturals look like a pair of fashionable, leather high tops meant for late night partying on your feet.
 Their cushioning is superbly comfortable, taking merely a day to break in fresh from the box.
 The leather exterior is easy to wipe clean.
 They took the time for nuances like top-caliber chefs do with plating – the interior fabric looks like it was cut straight from my pinstripe chef pants.

 Now, I lace up my Mozo kicks each day.
 I already sent Goodwill my donated hiking shoes and those lackluster Timberland chef shoes.
 My day-to-day shoes now have the same anti-slip oil-resistant soles I need in a kitchen.
 My chef shoes now have the style and comfort to wear as I’m walking foreign streets across the globe.
-There is no need for me to take another pair of shoes traveling across the world… that is until I touch down on Antarctica.
+There is no need for me to take another pair of shoes traveling across the world… that is, until I touch down in Antarctica.